-With the advent of Oreo and Marshmallow, Google’s Android continues to dominate the mobile OS market.
+With the advent of Oreo and Pie, Google’s Android continues to dominate the mobile OS market.
 Market experts predict that Android’s popularity is unlikely to slow down anytime soon.
 So, it isn’t hard to see why hundreds of device manufacturers globally are drawn to Android’s highly scalable eco-system, to earn their own revenue share of the lucrative pie.

 If you’re a device manufacturer planning to enter the highly profitable Android market for the very first time, you will have to prepare for the hidden costs involved in building an Android device, while meeting the stringent approval requirements of Google.
 This means meeting an ever-growing list of device-centric requirements, and continuously validating how your device measures up against Google’s Compatibility Test Suite (CTS).

 However, the main elephant in the room is obtaining a license for the Google Mobile Service (GMS).
 This refers to a pre-selected array of Google applications which pack the very essence of Google itself in its configuration – Google Search, YouTube, Gmail, Chrome, Google Plus, Google Hangouts and much more.